Staff Compensation Administration Policy

 Pay Grade

 Georgia Tech groups jobs with similar external value in to Pay Grades.
 Within the Pay Grade there are compensation ranges and tiers that reflect the minimum and maximum pay.
-All increases will be capped at the compensation range maximum.
+All salaries will be capped at the compensation range maximum.

 Promotion

-A Promotion is the elevation of an employee to a new position, with essential responsibilities that are significantly greater than the current position, and a higher Pay Grade.
+A Promotion is the elevation of an employee to a new position, with essential responsibilities that are significantly greater than the employee's current position, and a higher Pay Grade.

 Reclassifications